NASA-IMPACT/veda-odd/docs/fy26-roadmap.md

 ### Dataset Support
 - **✅ Complete** Demonstrated with GPM IMERG, TROPESS O3 and MiCASA
 - **🚧 26.1** Compile a list of compatible datasets
 - **🚧 26.1** Develop support for EDL-based credential access, as an aternative to requester-pays and role-based access.
+To support NISAR (ASF) and GEDI L4B (ORNL DAAC) specifically.
 - **📅 26.2+** Test integration of new datasets as requester-pays is enabled for more buckets.

 ### Performance + Operations